by Belle Wu

 Qiu’s Squid Rice Noodles Soup

 Unlike traditional Taiwanese rice noodles, the rice noodles here are thicker, a little transparent, and al dente.
-Despite its simple ingredients such as fresh squids, rice noodles, and awesome broth, the soup is delicious.
+Although the ingredients are so simple including only fresh squids, rice noodles, and broth, the taste of the squid rice noodle soup is surprisingly good.

 Guabao is considered a “Taiwanese Burger."
-It is also called “Tiger bites Pig," just like a tiger’s mouth biting a pig.
+It is also called “Tiger bites Pig" because it looks like a tiger’s mouth biting a pig.
 The steamed bun is soft and tender.
-The stuffing is soy sauce braised pork belly.
-You can choose half-fat and half-lean or whole lean pork.
-If you dare, you may want to try pig tongue.
-On top of the bun are Taiwanese pickled cabbage and radish with the final touch of creamy peanut sauce.
-Just give it a try.
+The stuffing is soy sauce braised pork belly, which you can choose from half-fat and half-lean or whole lean pork.
+If you dare, you should give pig tongue a try.
+On top of the meat are Taiwanese pickled cabbage and radish with the final touch of creamy peanut sauce.
+The taste combining savory, sweet, and sour amaze not only tourists but also the locals that have lived here for generations.
+You should give it a try.

 Here are some tips for visitors: